vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 In this way, Kripke structure is a base notion of cryptology theory.
 The architectural diagram is depicted in Fig.3.
 <p><img src="AvmArchitecture.png" alt="" /></p>
 Figure 3.
-The architectural diagram
+The architectural diagram<br/>

 For description of accessibility we use «access» stereotype.
 The UML 2.4.1 spec says "A package import is shown using a dashed arrow with an open arrowhead from the importing namespace to the imported package.
 A keyword is shown near the dashed arrow to identify which kind of package import is intended.